angrave/Moodle-mbz-to-excel/README.md

 * Do not assume data is sorted by id or time.
 * The assessment sheet (generated from workshop.xml) may generate URLs that are longer than 255 characters, the largested supported by Excel.
 These very long URLs will be excluded
 * No verification or correctness testing of the data has been performed.
-* It is unknown if the inferred timestamps based on the Unix Epoch timestamp require a timezone adjustment.
+* It is currently unknown if the inferred timestamps based on the Unix Epoch timestamp require a timezone adjustment.

 # Working with Moodle data

 ## Notes on extracting forum texts

 ALL_Forum.xlsx  post table